-Warmer temperatures bring weeds to life, making now the perfect time to take preventative measures to keep weeds from taking over your lawn.
+Warmer temperatures bring weeds to life, making late winter the perfect time to take preventative measures to keep weeds from taking over your lawn.

 A layer of pre-emergent applied on the grass prevents many seeds from sprouting, including crabgrass.
 If you apply pre-emergent herbicides now you will stop crabgrass before the seeds start to germinate.